TheNickm2/ahc-bot-v3/README.md

 ### Development

-This command will run `tsc-watch` to watch the files and automatically restart your bot.
+This command will run `tsup --watch --onSuccess \"node ./dist/index.js\"` to watch the files and automatically restart your bot.

 ```sh
 npm run dev